-In this section of the Photoshop dialog, you can set the size and resolution of the image to resize it.
-Here you can enter the new Width and Height of the image.
+This is where you can enter the Width and Height for Photoshop to use when resizing the image.
 For example, if we wanted to create a print of our image which was 30 inches (at 300ppi), we would 9,000 pixels (30 x 300) for the Width.
 We would also enter 300 Pixels/Inch in the Resolution box.

-There’s another feature in this section of the dialog that you need to be aware of which is the Aspect Ratio lock.
-This is a small icon to the left of the words Width and Height.
-When this lock is on, Photoshop will lock the aspect ratio of the image.
+This is the small chain icon to the left of the words Width and Height.
+When this lock is on, Photoshop locks the aspect ratio of the image.
 This means if we entered a new image width of 9,000 pixels, Photoshop automatically calculate the new Height to be 6,000 pixels.
-This maintains the aspect ratio of the image.
-You can see the icon indicated in the screenshot below.

-If you click this link icon to turn it off, you can enter any new Width and Height measurements without Photoshop trying to calculate the other.
-But do remember, if these new values aren’t in the same proportion as the original Width and Height of the image, it will distort the image.
+When you click the link icon to toggle it off, you can enter any new Width and Height measurements without Photoshop recalculating the other.
+The drawback is that it will distort the image when it’s resized.

 Resampling Options (3)

-In the third section of the dialog are two important options for resizing your image in Photoshop.
+The third section of the dialog has two important options for resizing your image in Photoshop.
 The first is the Resample tick box.
-When there’s a tick in this box to select it and you resize an image, Photoshop will create or remove pixels.
-A quick example should help explain this.
+When there’s a tick in this box and you resize an image, Photoshop will create or remove pixels by resampling the image.

-If you want to change the pixel dimension of an image you must use the Resampled option.
+Remember, if you want to change the pixel dimension of an image when resizing, you must use the Resampled option.

-If you’re resizing a photograph, it’s worth taking the time to check the different interpolation options.
-This is particularly true if the resizing will be greater than 200% or less than 50%.
-For example, when scaling an image to 200% or more, Photoshop’s “Automatic” option will use the “Preserve Details (enlargement)” routine.
-Sometimes this will produce an image that’s too sharp and has exaggerated detail.
-When this happens, you may be able to achieve a more natural result by selecting the “Preserve Details 2.0” option.
+If you’re resizing a photograph and quality is important, it’s worth checking the different interpolation options.
+For example, when resizing a photograph to 200% or more, Photoshop’s “Automatic” option will probably use the “Preserve Details (enlargement)” routine.
+Sometimes this will produce an image that’s too sharp, with exaggerated detail.
+If this happens, you may achieve a more natural result by selecting the “Preserve Details 2.0” option.

-A similar problem can occur when downsampling an image to less than 50% of its original size.
-Photoshop will probably use the “Bicubic Sharper (reduction)” routine which can cause the image to appear unnaturally sharp.
-If you see this problem, try switching to “Bicubic Smoother (enlargement)”.
-You can then apply any additional sharpening after the image has been resized.
+A similar problem can occur when down sampling an image to less than 50% of its original size.
+Photoshop will probably use the “Bicubic Sharper (reduction)” routine which can cause images to appear unnaturally sharp.
+If you see this problem, try “Bicubic Smoother (enlargement)”.
+You can always apply additional sharpening after the image has been resized.

-Back in the earlier days of Photoshop, there were only a couple of options for resizing an image.
-Whilst these were quick, none of them was particularly effective when making significant photographic enlargements.
-And because digital cameras typically had a much lower resolution then, making photographic enlargements was a common activity.
+Back in the earlier days, Photoshop only had a couple of options for resizing an image.
+Whilst these were quick, none of them were particularly effective for significant photographic enlargements.

 What Size Image Do You Need?